oroinc/documentation/crm/user_guide/business_intelligence/reports/bi_reports_actions.rst

   "
   "**Sorting**","Select the sorting order for the field.

-  - **None**—The data in the field is not sorted.
+  - **None**—The data in the field are not sorted.
-  - **Asc**—The data is sorted in the ascending order (e.g. from the smallest to the largest number or from A to Z).
+  - **Asc**—The data are sorted in the ascending order (e.g. from the smallest to the largest number or from A to Z).
-  - **Desc**—The data is sorted in the descending order (e.g. from the largest to the smallest number or from Z to A).
+  - **Desc**—The data are sorted in the descending order (e.g. from the largest to the smallest number or from Z to A).

   .. important::
     If sorting is defined for several columns, the report is sorted according to order specified for the first column, and then, if multiple values of other columns correspond to any value of a first column, they will be sorted according to the order defined for the next columns.